TrainWeb.org Facebook Page

 Camden Junction is at center.
 It appears the Gable Avenue grade crossing (upper right) was still fully open in 1972.
 Jan 2023

 At the junction, a siding curved northwest to a business that opened around 1950.
 That siding saw a fair amount of use prior to disconnection during the 2000s.
-Rails remain embedded in pavement, however, as seen at right January 2023.
+Rails remain embedded in pavement, however, as seen at right in January 2023.

 Mt.
 Winans Yard